 A: 27 credit hours of core coursework + 24 credit hours of electives + 3 credit hours Pre-Dissertation Seminar + a minimum of 12 Dissertation credit hours.

-A: Each cohort begins with a multi-day Induction to the program during the Summer prior to the start of core coursework.
+A: Each cohort begins with an Induction to the program during the Summer prior to the start of core coursework.
 Induction activities include assigned pre-readings, activities in the Virtual Classroom, and a multi-day face-to-face experience held in Chattanooga, TN.
 The cohort will complete 5 consecutive semesters of study together on the UT-Chattanooga campus.
 During the 27 credit core program of study (i.e., cohort experience), each participant enrolls in 2 courses (6 credits) per semester until the core has been completed (Fall, Spring and Summer).
 This core coursework serves as seminal knowledge for the demonstration of competency in each of the seven program domains.